Nick Maton Player Props: Tigers vs. White Sox

-Nick Maton -- with a slugging percentage of .381 in his past 10 games, including one home run -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Mike Clevinger on the hill, on June 2 at 8:10 PM ET.
+On Saturday, Nick Maton (.333 on-base percentage in past 10 games, 53 points above season-long percentage) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 2:10 PM ET.

 Nick Maton Game Info & Props vs. the White Sox